NIH-NEI/oct-segmenter/README.md

 ### Training Configurable Parameters
 - `batch_size`: int
 - `epochs`: int
+- `early_stopping`: bool: If ``True`` training will stop when the validation dice coefficient stops improving after 5 epochs.
+Overrides `epochs` parameter.
-- `augment`: bool: If true, images are augmented by flipping left-right
+- `augment`: bool: If ``True``, images are augmented by flipping left-right.
-- `experiment`: string: Name of the experiment under which the run will be logged using MLflow
+- `experiment`: string: Name of the experiment under which the run will be logged using MLflow.
 - `tracking_uri`: string: Tracking URI for logging the run.
 The URI can either be a HTTP/HTTPS URI for a MLflow remote server, a database connection string, or a local path to log data to a directory.
 The URI defaults to `mlruns`.
-- `username`:
+- `username`: string: MLFlow server username.
-- `password`:
+- `password`: string: MLFlow server password.

 ## Post-processing (Currently not supported, to be implemented)
 The script `merge_images.py` merges the original image withe the segmentation plots from the model evaluation/prediction.
 Usage:

 `python3 merge_image.py <path/to/original/image> <path/to/left/segment/plot> <path/to/right/segment/plot> <path/to/output_file>`